gyevnarb/gyevnarb.github.io/_news/chai_workshop_talk.md

 related_posts: false
 ---

-I gave a talk and presented a poster at the [9th CHAI Workshop](https://workshop.humancompatible.ai/) on "AI Safety for Everyone".
+I gave a talk and presented a poster at the [9th Center for Human-Compatible AI Workshop](https://workshop.humancompatible.ai/) on "AI Safety for Everyone".